terriburns/Talks/InclusiveTechComs.md

 ![fit](imgs/fb.png)

-^facebook's virtual assistance have 'traditionally female' names
+^Facebook's virtual assistants having 'traditionally female' names qz.com/452804/ugh-another-virtual-assistant-with-a-female-name/

 ---

 My point: things like this happen all the time.
 You live and you learn, but you can also be proactive.

-^as venmo's user base grows, we need to be on top of these things
+^As Venmo's user base grows, inclusivity is something that everyone should consider.

 ---

 #Things to consider

-^going to speak generally now, and then relate to Venmo later

-^applicable to all roles at venmo
+^These pointers are applicable to anyone building any sort of product!
+Also applicable to any role at a company -- marketing, Biz Dev, engineering, product, etc.
+This by no means is an exhaustive list.

 ---